LubinKerhuel/hugo/content/docs/invertedpendulum.md

 - The accelerometer is configured with a range of $\pm 8g$ low pass filtered at $99Hz$.
 - The rage gyro is configured with a range of $\pm 500 \deg/s$ low pass filtered at $250Hz$.

-The PCB board provides a $3.3V$ regulator and 4 pin extra interface ( GND, +3.3v, Tx, Rx ) to connect either a data logger, a radio link for telemetry module or an RC receiver capable of S.BUS or S.Port protocol (i.e. UART based).
+The PCB board provides a $3.3V$ regulator and 4 pin extra interface ( GND, +3.3v, Tx, Rx ) to connect either a data logger, a radio link for telemetry module, or an RC receiver capable of S.BUS or S.Port protocol (i.e. UART based).